The Rocket Knows Where It Is

 Software Development

 The main software components of the system are the flight computer firmware and ground station software.
 The flight computer collects basic sensor data like inertial measurements and barometric pressure and uses a Kalman filter to estimate the rocket’s current state (such as altitude or velocity), which are then used to trigger recovery deployment and other events at the correct time.
-This data is also downlinked to our ground station via a LoRa-based half-duplex telemetry link.
+This data is also downlinked to our ground station via a LoRa-based full-duplex telemetry link.

 The ground station is in charge of receiving, collecting and displaying telemetry information received from the flight computers.
-It also allows the configuration and control of the rocket, such as manual triggering of deployment events.
+It also allows the configuration and control of the rocket, such as manually triggering deployment events.
 The ground station software also includes a simulation environment for our state estimation algorithms, allowing us to test and tune our software without leaving the ground.

 Interested?

-Then just join our Discord to get in touch with us, or send us an email.
+Just join our Discord to get in touch with us, or send us an email.
 You can also check out our GitHub page at TUDSaT Rocket.
 All our projects (both hard- and software) are open-source.